rubocode/linguistics/introduction/index.md

 A programming language needs to provide a one-to-one mapping for managing these resources.
-If we achieve the congruent semantics, it would be possible to build higher level abstractions that captures computing constructs at high-fidelity.
+If we achieve congruent semantics, it would be possible to build higher level abstractions that captures computing constructs at high-fidelity.
 The resulting programs would also achieve high performance.